 3. Strategic Timing

-Choose expiry based on:
+Choose expiry date in crypto options based on:

 - Your time horizon (e.g. 1 week vs. 1 month)